caburj/kwartrack/NOTES.md

 * [X] Fix: When setting a date different from today, the time is not considered.

 * [X] Fix: When hovering to the date input, it should be cursor pointer.

+* [X] User registration.
+  * The first user to register has admin access.
+  * Existing user can invite other users.
+    * An admin can invite another admin or a basic user.
+    * Invited admin will be given an option to start his own db or join the inviter's db.
+  * [X] A newly create db will automatically have one Account with one Partition, and a set of categories.
+  * [X] Protect `/<dbname>/<username>`.
+Only the username of the authenticated user is allowed to be accessed.
+  * [X] When no user in the `edgedb` db, redirect to onboarding of first user.
+  * [X] Onboarding page should not be accessible when there are already users.
+    * Test this.

+* [X] change `/<dbname>/<username>` to `/<username>`

 # CANCELLED